bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 They have validated that your template is good along with these other 20 miners.
 The pool has to accept that and never needs to see it.
 So that's the goal.
-Right now, the Datum pool server will spot check templates where the pool does get some visibility.
+Right now, the DATUM pool server will spot check templates where the pool does get some visibility.
 We wanted to get this out the door tomorrow, back six months ago.
 Rolling out an issue number one on the GitHub for the VNish gateway is to not do that anymore.
 So does that answer your question?